 How many brands are considered, and which brands are considered the most during the customer journey?

-Browsing brands and products on DTCs and retail websites are touchpoints collected in clickstream data, which can be analyzed to identify which competitors are considered the most and the competitiveness of the category.
-Understanding which brands command the greatest share of browsing can help answer questions such as:
+Browsing brands and products on DTCs and retail websites are collected in clickstream data.
+The findings can identify which competitors are considered most frequently and how competitive the category is.
+Understanding which brands command the greatest share of browsing can help answer key questions:

 - Do people review multiple brands before making a purchase?